cloud-66-internal/help.cloud66.com/_maestro/quickstarts/getting_started_with_clusters.md

 permalink: /:collection/:path
 ---

-A Maestro cluster is a "blank" Kubernetes infrastructure, with no application specific components.
-You can use a cluster to deploy multiple applications to the same set of servers.
+A Maestro Cluster is a "blank" instance of Kubernetes infrastructure - i.e. with no application specific components installed.
+You can use a Cluster to deploy multiple applications to the same set of servers.

 #### Note
 <div class="notice"><p>Clusters are only compatible with applications built using Maestro <a href="/maestro/the-basics/about-maestro.html">Version 2</a>.</p></div>